Joseph H. Albers

 Joseph H. Albers D.D.
 (March 18, 1891 - December 1, 1965) was an American prelate of the Roman Catholic Church.
 He was titular bishop of Lunda, having been appointed by Pope Pius XI in 1929.
-Albers served as the first bishop of the new Diocese of Lansing in Michigan from 1937 until his death in 1964.
+Albers served as the first bishop of the new Diocese of Lansing in Michigan from 1937 until his death in 1965.
 He previously served as an auxiliary bishop of the Archdiocese of Cincinnati in Ohio from 1929 until 1937.
 He was appointed as an assistant to the papal throne in 1954.

 Albers received a Silver Star for his service as a US Army chaplain in France during World War I.

 Biography

 Early life

 Joseph Albers was born on March 18, 1891, in Cincinnati, Ohio.
 He was educated at St. Francis Xavier College and Mount St. Mary College, both in Cincinnati.

 Priesthood

 Albers was ordained a priest for the Archdiocese of Cincinnati by Archbishop Henry Moeller on June 17, 1916.
 After his ordination, Albers served as an assistant pastor at Old St. Mary's Parish in Cincinnati.

-After the entry of the United States into of World War I in 1917, Albers join the US Army Chaplain Corps; he was commissioned as an officer in June 1918.
+After the American entry into World War I in 1917, Albers join the US Army Chaplain Corps; he was commissioned as an officer in June 1918.
 He served in the infantry in France in 1918, seeing combat in battle of Château-Thierry in June and the battle of Saint Mihiel from September 11th to 15th.
 Albers' final engagement was the Meuse–Argonne offensive, which lasted from late September until the declaration of armistice in November.
 During 1918, Albers was wounded three times and injured in a mustard gas attack.
 He received the Silver Star for bravery in action.

 After being discharged from the Army in 1919, Albers returned to Cincinnati.
 He soon became assistant chancellor and assistant to the archbishop.
 In 1925, Alberts was appointed chancellor.
 In 1926, he became a monsignor.
 Albers studied canon law at Appollonaire University in Rome for two years, receiving a Doctor of Canon Law degree.
 Once back in Ohio, Albers resumed his post as chancellor.